“The secret of getting ahead is getting started.”

 “Therapy is a process that focuses on healing and reworking past experiences that have a hold on a client in the present.
 It helps the client develop the skills to cope adequately to be in the present in a functional way.
 Coaching focuses on clearing current obstacles in a client’s path that keep them from moving forward into their desired future state of full, authentic living.
 If the hooks of the past keep distracting a client from their present and future, they are not ready for coaching and need to use a therapeutic process to resolve the grip that the past has on their ability to manage their attention.”

 The more I learned about coaching, the more certain I was that I’d found the next professional area that I wanted to delve into.
-So I enrolled and completed my certification in the highly-rated Institute for Life Coach Training and am a Board Certified Coach.
-Currently, I am training with Emily Boorstein in her Inner Fitness Program.
-I already knew how to help people work with the lifelong patterns that got in their way; now, I was learning the skills to help them flourish–to discover and to follow their dreams.
+So, I trained with Emily Boorstein in her Inner Fitness Program, enrolled and completed my certification in the highly-rated Institute for Life Coach Training and became a Board Certified Coach.
+I already knew how to help people work with the lifelong patterns that got in their way; now, I became proficient in the skills to help them flourish – to discover and to follow their dreams.

 I offer one-on-one for couples and individuals by phone and via Skype.* Sessions can be scheduled one at a time or in reduced-rate packages.